This post is a collaboration to share some ideas for things to do in Edinburgh. Spending money was gifted by Hotels.com, but all views are my own:

 The main thoroughfare of the old town is a bustling area known as the Royal Mile.
 Shops and cafes were plentiful in the city and especially around Princes Street.
 I enjoyed a browse in the department store, Jenners which has a lovely ornate roof.

 We also visited the Scottish National Gallery which was free to enter.
-If you are with kids who love food and are always hungry, we were recommended a good all you can eat buffet place called Cosmo, which offered a wide range of world cuisine, all self-service style and it was good value (we paid £9 per person at lunchtime).
+If you are with kids who love food and are always hungry, we were given a friend recommendation for the all you can eat buffet restaurant, Cosmo, which offered a wide range of world cuisine, all self-service style and it was good value, too (we paid £9 per person at lunchtime).
 But there are also excellent gastronomic experiences to be had with food and drink tasting tours.
 Or if you have time, why not book on to a Harry Potter sightseeing walk, a whiskey tour or catch the ghost bus (if you dare!).

 I would love to visit Edinburgh again and since we didn’t manage to do everything in our 2.5 days, it gives us a good reason to go back again in the future.